alotaiba/FlyJSONP/README.md

     });

 ## License
-FlyJSONP is a project of Abdulrahman Al-Otaiba, the project is released under the GNU GPLv3 license.
-See LICENSE for more details.
+FlyJSONP is a project of Abdulrahman Al-Otaiba, the project is dual-licensed under GNU GPLv3, and MIT.
+See [LICENSE](https://github.com/alotaiba/FlyJSONP/blob/master/LICENSE) for more details.

 ## Thanks
 I would like to thank the following people, and give them credit for their awesome work: